 The authors would like to thank the anonymous referees for careful reading of the manuscript and for pointing out several references related to the present study.
-This research was partially supported by the National Research, Development and Innovation Office of Hungary under the FK 124814, KH126581, K138892 and K128042 funding schemes, and by the project TKP2021-NVA-09 from the National Research, Development and Innovation Fund of the Ministry of Innovation and Technology, Hungary.
+This research was partially supported by the National Research, Development and Innovation Office of Hungary under the FK 124814 and KH126581 funding schemes, and by grant ${\rm TUDFO}/47138-1/2019$ -ITM of the Ministry for Innovation and Technology, Hungary.

-FIGURE 4.
+Figure 4.
 The lattice 2×2 .